knocklabs/docs/pages/getting-started/how-knock-works.md

 title: How Knock works
 ---

-Knock is a hosted notifications-as-a-service platform to power your product notifications.
+Knock is a managed notifications-as-a-service platform to power your product notifications.

 Knock consists of two parts: an API you send and receive data from, and a dashboard that